bxdoan/bxdoan/README.md

 <div align="center">

-> The only limit to our realization of tomorrow will be our doubts of today.
+> Whether you think you can or you think you can’t, you’re right.

-> — Franklin D. Roosevelt —
+> — Henry Ford —

 </div>